 He noted to Davis Street, a Type B Street, which currently has residential on the 1st floor.
 The same is true with Spring Street.
-Mr. Goodell stated he is proposing dwelling units to be allowed on the ground floor on lots with frontage on Type B streets but prohibit first floor dwelling units on Type A streets.
+Mr. Goodell stated what he is proposing is dwelling units to be allowed above the ground floor on lots with frontage on Type B streets but prohibit first floor dwelling units on Type A streets.